serpent-os/onboarding/README.md

     sudo chown -Rc ${USER}:${USER} /var/cache/boulder/collections/local-x86-64
     # dowload/prepare a collection of stones there, then create a moss stone.index file
     moss idx /var/cache/boulder/collections/local-x86_64
-    # newest boulder ships with a profile configuration that enables the local collection, so no need to add it before building
+    # newest boulder ships with a profile configuration that enables using the
+    # local collection for dependencies, so no need to add it before building
     sudo boulder build stone.yml -p local-x86_64

 ## Support